tdwg/bdq/tg2/maintenance/index.md

 <!--- TODO: Once in maintenance mode, add a template for proposals of changes to the maintenance repository.
 It may be possible to reuse the change template from https://github.com/tdwg/bdq/tree/master/.github/ISSUE_TEMPLATE --->

-Accepted changes will need to be added as new rows to the bdqtest term-version file.
+Accepted changes will need to be added as new rows to the bdqtest: term-version file.

 Note the distinction between the 'issued' date and 'DateLastUpdated'.
 'DateLastUpdated' SHOULD only be changed if the changes are substantive to implementers (would cause them to change their code).
 The purpose of 'DateLastUpdated' is to allow implementers to not have to review their code when changes wouldn't affect that code.
 Implementers who note the 'DateLastUpdated' for each Test within their implementations can run software checks on their code to see if new changes require examination of their code.
 Non-substantive changes (such as addition of more non-normative known implementations) to the metadata about a Test can be distinguished by only updating the (required) value of 'issued' in the term-version file without a change to the 'DateLastUpdated'.